 Social Media Suicide Risk

-Social media use may be linked to an increase in the risk of teen suicide which increased by nearly 150% over an 11-year period.
-The COVID-19 epidemic may have worsened the problems of social isolation, increasing the negative impact that social media may have on a young person’s self-esteem and mental health.
+Social media use may be linked to an increase in the risk of teen suicide.
+Between 2007 and 2018, suicide rates in 12-to-16-year age bracket increased 146% and may be correlated with social media use.
+The COVID-19 epidemic exacerbated the problems of social isolation, increasing the negative impact that social media may have on a young person’s self-esteem and mental health.
+Teens may develop an excessive reliance on social media connections which can be harmful and can encourage self-harming behaviors or even suicide.

 People who are at high risk of suicide may exhibit signs including: